link1905/system-design-101/content/docs/data-persistence/nosql-database.md

   This schema flexibility means structural changes to one document do not impact the rest of the collection.

 - There's no native concept of relationship.
-  Instead, references are made using plain values—e.g., `student_b` refers to `class_a` by storing its `id` as a string.
+  Instead, references are made using plain values, e.g., `student_b` refers to `class_a` by storing its `id` as a string.

 ### Data Denormalization {id="doc_denormalize"}

-**Document Stores** are typically distributed—documents within the same collection may reside on different nodes.
+**Document Stores** are typically distributed, documents within the same collection may reside on different nodes.
 In such an environment, joining records would require querying multiple servers, which can severely impact performance and availability.